open-sauced/catsup/README.md

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key
 ```

-Copy the contents of `private-key-pkcs8.key` to `APP_PK`.
+Copy the contents of `private-key-pkcs8.key` to `GITHUB_APP_ID`.
 Note the
 string will need to be on one line joined with `\n`.

 ### Discord

-Go to your server of choice, click "Settings" and then "Integrations", create a new webhook and copy the URL and paste that value into `DISCORD_URL`.
+Go to your server of choice, click "Settings" and then "Integrations", create a new webhook and copy the URL and paste that value into `DISCORD_WEBHOOKS_URL`.

 Now you are good to use the wrangler release workflows and deploy to production!